 This page contains detailed information about financial aid options and opportunities for study abroad during the January term.
 If you receive grant aid during the fall and spring terms, be advised that funding for January term (and Summer Session) works differently, and you should read all the information on this page closely.
 If you have questions after doing so, please reach out to our office for guidance.

-Students must have a completed 2023-2024 FAFSA on file and must have completed all items on their To Do List in the Student Information System (SIS).
-Please note that students who were considered late applicants for the 2023-2024 academic aid year will not be considered for grant funding for January Term.
+You must have a completed 2023-2024 FAFSA on file and must have completed all items on your To Do List in the Student Information System (SIS).

-Students must be meeting Satisfactory Academic Progress (SAP) standards.
-Students on SAP suspension will not be awarded financial aid for January Term until they are either meeting the SAP standards or they have successfully appealed their SAP status.
+You must be meeting Satisfactory Academic Progress (SAP) standards.
+If you are on SAP suspension, you will not be awarded financial aid for January Term until you are either meeting the SAP standards or have successfully appealed your SAP status.

 The cost of attendance for January Term study abroad programs include tuition, program fees, airfare, books, personal expenses, local transportation and meals.
 Program costs for January Term study abroad programs are available on the study abroad program’s budget sheet at http://educationabroad.virginia.edu.